greenelab/ben_heil_dissertation/manuscript.md

 In chapter **X**, we dive into one such shortcoming, by demonstrating differences in article PageRanks between fields.
 There we argue that normalizing out field-specific differences obscures useful signal, and propose new directions of research for future citation metrics.

+## Conclusion

+Reiterate work done and thesis

+### The scale of data

+Biological data (or at least transcriptomic data) isn't actually that big.
+The largest uniformly processed compendia of bulk human expression data are on the order of hundreds of thousands of samples.
+Meanwhile in machine learning, even before deep learning took off ImageNet already have more than three million images [@doi:10.1109/CVPR.2009.5206848].

+Worse, many biological domains have strict upper bounds on the amount of data available.
+Even if you somehow recruited the entire world for a study you'd still only be able to collect around eight billion human genomes.
+Given the complexity of biology it seems unlikely that "only" eight billion geneomes would be sufficient to effectively sample the space of plausible relevant mutations in the human genome.
+Based on recent research into neural network scaling laws [@arxiv:2203.15556] and machine learning intuition, it seems likely that Rich Sutton's "Bitter Lesson" (http://www.incompleteideas.net/IncIdeas/BitterLesson.html) would break down in a domain where there is a hard cap on the available data.

+This isn't true of all domains though; expression is more variable, so you can get a much larger sample size Maybe talk about automation/Recursion model

+While we've shown that deep learning hasn't lead to a paradigm shift in computational biology so far, will that always be true?
+As with many scientific questions, the answer is probably "it depends".
+While there may be caps on individual aspects of biological data, there are always more angles of attack.

+The promise of multiomics has always been that multiple views of the same system may reveal something that no single view picks up.
+The challenge is that the data types are different, their relationships are not well-characterized, and the methods for working in such a system haven't been fully developed yet.
+Transformer architectures, and more specifically their self-attention mechanism seem like a good fit for learning relationships between different 'omes.
+Such models are data hungry though, and self-attention gets expensive in problems with high dimensionality.
+Perhaps one day we'll have the data and compute to train multiomic biological transformers.
+Maybe by that point the state of the art in machine learning will have moved along rendering that point moot.

 ## References {.page_break_before}